 David Oppenheim played an instrumental role in Istomin’s career.
 He was the instigator of the recordings Istomin made for Columbia in the 1950s.
 He was also a faithful friend, and on occasion, an inspiring chamber music partner.

-The rich career of David Oppenheim, clarinetist, audiovisual producer and teacher
+The multi-faceted career of David Oppenheim – clarinetist, audiovisual producer and teacher

 Born in 1922, David Oppenheim had completed his clarinet studies in 1943, but he was immediately mobilized and did not start his career until after the war.
 He was close to Bernstein, whom he had met in 1942 in Tanglewood, and who dedicated his Sonata for Clarinet and Piano to him.
 As a freelance musician, he often performed with the New York orchestras, notably under the direction of Bernstein, Toscanini and Stokowski.
 While continuing to perform as a clarinetist, David Oppenheim joined Columbia in 1950, first as a producer and then as director of ”Artists & Repertoire”.
 In 1959, he resigned because he was upset by Goddard Lieberson’s policy.
 His artistic decisions were increasingly dependent on the marketing department, and he was frequently obliged to record the same works over and over again, with the same performers.